scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 In many statistical inference algorithms, the "goodness of fit" of the parameters :math:`\Theta` is evaluated based on the full data likelihood :ref:`likelihood`.
-It is common to use the logged likelihood function as :ref:`likelihood` decomposes into a sum of log densities and secondly this reduces numerical precision problems.
+It is common to use the logged likelihood function as :ref:`likelihood` decomposes into a sum of log densities and this also reduces numerical precision problems.

 Many numerical algorithms for fitting these likelihood-based models, especially Monte Carlo-based, involve evaluating the log-likelihood function over thousands